We love to travel.

 - As for your expression, make it a neutral facial expression or a natural smile with both eyes open.

 - As for your clothes, just regular clothes with nothing else.
 No uniforms or camo, no hat, no headphones, and no jewelry if they hide your face.
 You can get a religious exemption for hat/head coverings.

-Photo places just make it really easy for you since the head size has to be within a certain size, but you can use any photo as long as you can get it on a white or off-white background.
+Photo places just make it easy for you since the head size has to be within a certain size, but you can use any photo as long as you can get it on a white or off-white background.
 Then print it out on photo paper and you're set.

 Alternatively, if your printer doesn't have good enough quality, you can take the photo and send it to a photo printer to get it printed.